Dr. Mark is a veterinarian. He works mostly with dogs and also spends time training and caring for his own canine family.

 Are you looking for that perfect dog for your apartment?
-It won´t be easy.
+It won't be easy.

 Some apartments have weight restrictions and do not allow “apartment dogs” like Greyhounds and Great Danes because of their size.

-Others have breed restrictions, and do not allow protective dogs like the Staffordshire Terrier.
+Others have breed restrictions and do not allow protective dogs like the Staffordshire Terrier.

 Despite the limitations, there are still a lot of other great choices.
-If you do not want to get a small dog, for whatever reason, these medium sized dog breeds will all do well in an apartment.
+If you do not want to get a small dog, for whatever reason, these medium-sized dog breeds will all do well in an apartment.

 Here are several of the best, and why each of them does so well:

 1. English Bulldog

-Almost everyone knows this distinctive looking dog.
+Almost everyone knows this distinctive-looking dog.
 They are cute, nice to have around, and great for a lot of other reasons, but remain one of the most expensive dog breeds.

-If you do find a puppy you like and can afford him, is he a good choice for an apartment life?
+If you do find a puppy you like and can afford him, is he a good choice for apartment life?

 The English Bulldogs are the right size, around 20 kilos (45 pounds), and their personalities are fine since they can be stubborn but rarely aggressive.
-They do require exercise every day, so your dog will get you off the couch, and if you slack off on the English Bulldog is prone to fat.
+They do require exercise every day, so your dog will get you off the couch, and if you slack off the English Bulldog is prone to fat.

 If snorting and heavy breathing bother you, an English Bulldog is not the best choice to share a small apartment.
-If the noise is no problem, these dogs are actually need air conditioning because of their short faces and sensitivity to heat and humidity, so an apartment is perfect.
+If the noise is no problem, these dogs actually need air conditioning because of their short faces and sensitivity to heat and humidity, so an apartment is perfect.

-For that short life, though, an English Bulldog is a great medium sized dog breed for an apartment.
+For that short life, though, an English Bulldog is a great medium-sized dog breed for an apartment.
 Just try keeping him off your lap when it is time for his evening nap!

 “The Gladiator” has been bred to be a pet and is a good apartment dog.

 That is a large dog, not a medium.
-If you need really small, and like the Bull Terrier´s looks and personality, there is a miniature version of this dog available at about 12 kilos, or around 25 pounds.
+If you need really small and like the Bull Terrier's looks and personality, there is a miniature version of this dog available at about 12 kilos or around 25 pounds.

 Are there other downsides to getting one of these dogs?
-They are affectionate but they can be kind of stubborn too and many Bull Terrier owners recommend that they only be purchased by an experienced owner.
+They are affectionate, but they can be kind of stubborn too, and many Bull Terrier owners recommend that they only be purchased by an experienced owner.
 Since they have such a strong prey drive, they need to be well socialized so that they do not attack cats and other animals they are not familiar with.

-Well, a Bull Terrier might not be right for every apartment, but he is definitely suited to a few.
+A Bull Terrier might not be right for every apartment, but he is definitely suited to a few.